powerdistribution/powerdistribution.github.io/calculators/cvr.md

 .slider {width:80%;}
 </style>

+<h1>Conservation Voltage Reduction</h1>
-<h1>Conservation Voltage Reduction&mdash;Customer-Side versus Utility-Side Savings</h1>
+<h2>Customer-Side versus Utility-Side Savings</h2>

-This app models the energy savings on the customer side and the utility side based on various parameters.
+This app models the energy savings from CVR on the customer side and the utility side based on various parameters.

 <br/>
 <br/>